504 Grievance Procedure

 - The grievant’s name, address, telephone number, and e-mail address;

-- A description of what efforts have been made to resolve the issue informally; and
+- A description of what efforts, if any, have been made to resolve the issue informally, identifying points of contact and means of communication; and

 - A statement of the remedy requested.